As with anything, your milage may vary.

 Speaking of questionable rules, they have a lot of them!
 For a completely arbitrary event, in a completely arbitrary month, with a completely arbitrary goal, they sure do have a lot of rules.
 Then again, maybe they're just continuing the "arbitrary" motif with some fucking arbitrary RULES.
 Start fresh.
 Don't write non-fiction.
 If the whole point is going to be "just write," why bother with a bunch of rules that discourage all kinds of "just" writing?
 Why not keep going on the novel you're already writing and just try to do 50,000 words of it during November?
 Or write a few short stories?
 Or write on non fiction?
 Or write a poem a day.
 Well because those are the rules.
 If they're wondering why writers are not "grokking" the little disclaimers about Nano not being the end all of writing, it might be because right when "Do whatever works" would fit into their ideology perfectly, they go and lay down a bunch of conditions.

 You shouldn't need it.
 If you need Nano to write 50,000 words, you should be focused on writing outside of NaNo.
 It's the same reason you don't need an MFA to give you permission to write.
 Writing is a solitary activity.
 At the end of the day, the only person who can cheer you forth and kick your ass is you.
 You really have to learn to find this motivation from within.
-In the final analysis, it's always just you and the page.
+In the final analysis, it's always just you and the page locked in an eternal primordial struggle like a couple of old gods.
 If you can't write a chunk every day without some national event spurring you forth, then that event is just an affectation that you've fetishized and what you really need to be working on is cultivating your own discipline and motivation.
 And there are books that can help you do just that.

 It's not that the event isn't good and the ass kicking that works isn't good.
 It's just that eventually even Dumbo had to learn he could fly withOUT the feather.